stella3d/weekend-tracer/README.md

 I did a version that parallelized on a per-pixel basis using `IJobParallelFor`, but it had a bug i didn't solve, so i scrapped it.

 The project is setup for Unity 2019.1, but it should also compile in 2018.3.x

+### Bugs?

+If something is broken, please feel free to submit an issue.